16 Best Tools for Painting Contractors to Run a Profitable Business in 2026

 8. Estimate Rocket: Trade-Specific Estimating With Built-In Project Management

 Unlike PaintScout which focuses exclusively on painting, Estimate Rocket serves multiple trades.
-This is an advantage for painting companies that also handle pressure washing, drywall repair, wallpaper installation, or light carpentry, because one platform estimates all service types.
+That is an advantage for painting companies that also handle pressure washing, drywall repair, wallpaper installation, or light carpentry, because one platform estimates all service types.

 Key features: